endaohan/MyxoMonolayer/README.md

 In this code, we have used the codes and packages written by other researchers.
 We appreciate all of them for sharing their work.
 - The folder track_ED contains the MATLAB Particle Tracking Code written by Daniel Blair and Eric Dufresne, which can be found here: https://site.physics.georgetown.edu/matlab/.
 - The code in the folder TFM_PIV is tweaked based on the PIV code written by Ivo Peters.
-We use a relatively earlier version.
+We use a relatively early version.
 The latest version can be found here: https://ivopeters.org/code/.
 - Some functions in the code are provided by a coauthor of the paper, Katherine Copenhagen.
 Her GitHub page is: https://github.com/kcopenhagen.